Lido V3 Architecture

 The architecture of Lido V3 is built around stVaults and involves several smart contracts.

-Here are the main smart-contracts employed in Lido V3:
+Below are the main smart contracts employed in Lido V3 and their respective roles.

 | Smart Contract | Role / Purpose |